mvolkmann/blog/src/swift-ui.md

                 Text("Two")
                 Text("Three")
             }
-            // Referring to a variable to get a View
+            // This refers to a variable to get a View
-            // and chaining View modifiers
+            // and chains View modifiers onto it. row.padding().border(.red)
-            row.padding().border(.red)
+            MyRow() // This creates a custom View instance.
-            MyRow() // Creating a custom View instance }
+        }
     }
 }